Century300/tryhackme/README.md

 I used these scripts to install oh-my-zsh, my .zshrc configuration, powerlevel10k theme, and other useful packages to the Ubuntu & Kali (Linux) machines on TryHackMe.com, I have not tested the scripts with other machines yet.

 ### My .zshrc configuration
-- Theme: powerlevel10k/powerlevel10k (you might want to use the official powerlevel10k supported fonts [MesloLGS](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k), which are also available in the Meslo_Font folder).
+- Theme: powerlevel10k/powerlevel10k (The scripts automatically installed the powerlevel10k official fonts [MesloLGS](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k), but you would need to manually change the font to MesloLGS Regular in your terminal profile under Edit-> Profiles...).
 - Plugins used from $HOME/.oh-my-zsh/plugins/: git sudo web-search dirhistory history jsontools colored-man-pages command-not-found autojump
 - Added custom plugins in $HOME/.oh-my-zsh/custom/plugins/: zsh-autosuggestions k zsh-syntax-highlighting